annieyshin/doctor_office_application/README.md

 ## Description

 Website that will call Better Doctors API to pull up doctor information based upon user entered data.
-User will be able to enter a medical condition or search by doctor's name to find the right physicians and doctors in a given area based on medical condition or name query.
+User will be able to enter a medical condition or search by doctor's name to find the right physicians and doctors in the Portland, Oregon area based on medical condition or name query.

 ## Specs